vpamidi9/sfal-vsd-venkatesh/README.md

 </details>

 <details>
-    <summary>🛠️ Day 1 - Introduction to Verilog RTL Design and Synthesis</summary>
+    <summary>🛠️ Introduction to Verilog RTL Design and Synthesis</summary>

 ## Introduction to Verilog RTL Design and Synthesis